 All University of South Carolina Beaufort employees are required to report incidents of prohibited conduct, as defined in this policy, to the Assistant Vice Chancellor for Student Development which is the office with the authority to institute corrective measures on behalf of the university.
-In particular, supervisors who become aware of a report of a prohibited conduct are obligated to report the allegation to the Assistant Vice Chancellor for Student Development.
+In particular, supervisors who become aware of a report of prohibited conduct are obligated to report the allegation to the Civil Rights and Title IX Coordinator.